-Benchmark Parameter Selected BMP Contribution to achieving Benchmark Bacteria (E. Coli) Provide and maintain pet waste stations at City parks Providing locations for residents to properly dispose of pet waste reduces the amount of pet waste that may enter water bodies and increase E. coli quantities.
-Bacteria (E. Coli) Eliminate sanitary sewer overflow Waste infrastructure Capital Improvement Projects (CIP) continue.
+Benchmark Parameter Selected BMP Contribution to achieving Benchmark E. Coli Adopt-A-Street / Adopt-A- Greenway Remove litter items from roads and greenways that may enter water bodies and increase E. coli amounts.

+E. Coli Eliminate sanitary sewer overflow Waste Infrastructure Capital Improvement Projects continue.
 Repair and maintenance of sanitary sewer lines reduce the chances of leaks or overflow entering waterbodies.
-Bacteria (E. Coli) Source Investigation and Elimination of Illicit Discharges Identifying illicit discharges that originate from private sources and providing enforcement to ensure the discharges are corrected will reduce the E. Coli count in local waterways.
-Bacteria (E. Coli) Public reporting of illicit discharge/illegal dumping The public can report areas where illicit discharges or illegal dumping are occurring that may otherwise go unnoticed.
-Bacteria (E. Coli) Provide OSSF eligibility letters By providing OSSF eligibility letters to the Brazos County Health District, the City assists in identifying new potential septic system installations that may otherwise go unregulated and contribute to bacteria pollution.
-Bacteria (E. Coli) Elimination of Sanitary Sewer and Gray Water Completing sanitary sewer leak work orders directly contributes achieving the benchmark by eliminating pollutant discharges.
+E. Coli Source Investigation and Elimination of Illicit Discharges Identifying illicit discharges that originate from private sources and providing enforcement to ensure the discharges are corrected will reduce the E. Coli count in local waterways.
+E. Coli Public reporting of illicit discharge/illegal dumping The public can report areas where illicit discharges or illegal dumping are occurring that may otherwise go unnoticed.
+E. Coli Public Education Educate the public on pollutants of concern and how to reduce runoff pollution.